TheOriginalArab/lighthouse-web-notes/README.md

 ## Summary

-This repository contains all of thte notes taken by [Peter Hashem](https://github.com/TheOriginalArab) for hte Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Peter Hashem](https://github.com/TheOriginalArab) for hte Lighthouse Labs Web Development Bootcamp.

 ## Table of Contents